MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-F-Andean-Trade-Promotion-Drug-Eradication-Act/subjectgroup-ECFRf2621658ce35fa6-Extension-ATPA-Benefits-Tuna-Certain-Other-NonTextile-Articles/section-10.253.md

 (*3*) Freight, insurance, packing, and all other costs incurred in transporting the material to the manufacturer's plant.

-(5) *Direct costs of processing operations* - (i) *Items included.* For purposes of paragraph (d)(1) of this section, the words “direct costs of processing operations” mean those costs either directly incurred in, or which can be reasonably allocated to, the growth, production, manufacture, or assembly of the specific merchandise under consideration.
+(5) *Direct costs of processing operations*—(i) *Items included.* For purposes of paragraph (d)(1) of this section, the words “direct costs of processing operations” mean those costs either directly incurred in, or which can be reasonably allocated to, the growth, production, manufacture, or assembly of the specific merchandise under consideration.
 Those costs include, but are not limited to the following, to the extent that they are includable in the appraised value of the imported merchandise:

 (A) All actual labor costs involved in the growth, production, manufacture, or assembly of the specific merchandise, including fringe benefits, on-the-job training, and the cost of engineering, supervisory, quality control, and similar personnel;